isrlab/F16Model.jl/README.md

 This Julia package is inspired by the [MATLAB/Simulink package](https://dept.aem.umn.edu/~balas/darpa_sec/SEC.Software.html), and currently has the following features:

 1. Nonlinear dynamics for simulations.
-1. Trim routing for steady-level flight.
-Other configurations coming soon.
+1. Trim routine for various flight conditions.
-1. Linearization about a trim point (x0,u0).
+1. Linearization about a trim point (x0,u0) using ForwardDiff.

 More features will be added as we continue to develop this package.